 We do not own or operate manufacturing facilities for the production of EGRIFTA SV® and tesamorelin, nor do we have plans to develop our own manufacturing operations in the foreseeable future.
-We currently rely on Bachem Americas, Inc. ("Bachem") and Jubilant to manufacture and supply all of our required raw materials, drug substance and drug product for sales of EGRIFTA SV®.
-We will also rely on a single third-party supplier, Lyophilization Services of New England, Inc. ("LSNE") for the manufacture of the F8 Formulation.
-Our agreement with Bachem has expired and we are currently renegotiating the terms and conditions of a new manufacturing agreement.
-Although we are in discussions with Bachem, our inventory of drug product is high and potential alternative suppliers and manufacturers have been identified, but we have not entered into any agreements with Bachem yet.
-Also, we have not qualified alternative manufacturers to date and no assurance can be given that such manufacturers will be qualified in the future or receive necessary regulatory approvals.
+We currently rely on Bachem and Jubilant to manufacture and supply all of our required raw materials, drug substance and drug product for sales of EGRIFTA $SV^{\otimes}$ .
+We will also rely on a single third-party supplier.
+Lyophilization Services of New England ("LSNE") for the manufacture of the F8 Formulation.
+We have not qualified alternative manufacturers to date and no assurance can be given that such manufacturers will be qualified in the future or receive necessary regulatory approvals.
+There are a limited number of third-party suppliers that are compliant with current good manufacturing practice, ("GMP"), and that also have the necessary expertise and capacity to manufacture our drug substance and drug product.
 The replacement of a third-party manufacturer is time-consuming and costly due to the required validation of their capabilities.
-The validation process includes an assessment of the capacity of such third-party manufacturer to produce the quantities that we may request from time to time, the manufacturing process and its compliance with current good manufacturing practice, or GMP, regulations.
-In addition, the third-party manufacturer would have to familiarize itself with our technology.
+The validation process includes an assessment of the capacity of such third-party manufacturer to produce the quantities that we may request from time to time, the manufacturing process and its compliance with GMP regulations.
+In addition, the thirdparty manufacturer would have to familiarize itself with our technology.
 Validation of an additional third-party manufacturer takes at least twenty-four (24) months and could take as long as thirty-six (36) months or more.
-If we fail to renegotiate the terms and conditions of the Bachem Agreement, we may no longer be able to rapidly manufacture tesamorelin for EGRIFTA SV®, for the F8 Formulation and for our potential Phase 2b/3 clinical trial in NASH.
-Despite our current level of inventory of tesamorelin, we could incur a shortage of tesamorelin by the time new manufacturers are qualified.
+The delays associated with the validation of a third-party manufacturer could negatively affect our ability to commercialize our products in a timely manner and on budget.
+Given the long lead times to change manufacturers, existing manufacturers may utilize this as leverage in negotiations with us in a manner that is adverse to our business.

 TaiMed is our sole supplier of Trogarzo®.
-TaiMed does not currently own or operate any manufacturing facilities for the production of Trogarzo® and must rely on its suppliers, WuXi and Samsung.
+TaiMed does not currently own or operate any manufacturing facilities for the production of Trogarzo® and must rely on its suppliers, WuXi Apptec Biologics, Inc., ("WuXi") and Samsung Biologics Laboratories in South Korea ("Samsung").
 We are not in a contractual relationship with WuXi and Samsung for Trogarzo® and, therefore, we may not be able to interact with any of them in the event they encounter issues which could adversely affect the supply of Trogarzo®.
 In such circumstances, we will need to rely on TaiMed to address any of those issues.
 We have no control over the time and efforts that TaiMed will devote in finding solutions to supply issues if such were to occur, or any say on the solution itself.
 Any delay in addressing manufacturing issues or any solution to address a manufacturing problem that is not to our liking could have a material adverse effect on the supply and sale of Trogarzo® and, accordingly, materially adversely affect our revenues.